brijeshpython/pymatplotlib/README.md

  # pymatplotlib
 Learnng python matplotlib for data visualization.

---Create new enviornemtn in Anaconda.
+--Create new enviornemtn in Anaconda. \n
 	conda create --name pymatplotlib

 --Activate this new enviornment.